Things to do in Newport, Rhode Island

 The Cliff Walk

-The Cliff Walk in Newport, Rhode Island, is a scenic 3.5-mile trail that runs along the rugged coastline, offering breathtaking views of the ocean and the Newport’s historic mansions.
+The Cliff Walk in Newport, Rhode Island is a scenic 3.5-mile trail that runs along the rugged coastline, offering breathtaking views of the ocean and the Newport’s historic mansions.
 The path, which winds past the famous Gilded Age estates, provides a unique opportunity to experience the beauty of Newport’s shoreline while catching glimpses of the grand architecture that once housed America’s elite.
-Whether you’re hiking for exercise, photography, or simply to enjoy the natural beauty, the Cliff Walk is one of Newport’s most iconic and unforgettable attractions.
+There’s even a guided tour: Newport: Cliff Walk Guided Tour

 Save The Bay’s Seal Watch Tour